Stone Mountain Provincial Park

 The Stone Mountain Provincial Park is an area of 256.91 sqkm of mountain wilderness in the Canadian province of British Columbia.
-The park is part of the larger Muskwa-Kechika Management Area which includes the Northern Rocky Mountains Provincial Park, immediately south, and Kwadacha Wilderness Provincial Park.
+The park is part of the larger Muskwa-Kechika Management Area, which includes the Northern Rocky Mountains Provincial Park, located immediately south, and Kwadacha Wilderness Provincial Park.

 It and nearby Muncho Lake Provincial Park are accessed from the Alaska Highway, where it penetrates the Northern Rocky Mountains.
+The park has various campsites, hiking and backpacking trails, a day-use picnic area, and a boat launch available for use.